-It is important to keep detailed records of when and to whom the preservation notices are issued.
+It is important to keep detailed records of when and to whom the preservation notices are issued, as well as any follow-up procedures.
 Given that Cold Reality is a fairly small organization, it probably makes sense to issue the preservation notices to all 18 employees.